th2-net/run-one/README.md

       - Instrument:
          - "Symbol"
   fail_unexpected: "NO" # rule of failing the validation for th2-check1 request if any unexpected field received
-  ignore_fields:
+  ignore_fields: # mapping of fields (message type to list of field names) to be ignored in the th2-check1 rule validation
-    ExecutionReport:  # list of fields to be ignored in the th2-check1 rule validation
+    ExecutionReport:
       - "header"
       - "trailer"
   sleep: 1 # delay between each action processing in seconds